prodbyolek/ableton-rich-presence/README.txt

 - Detects when Ableton is running
 - Shows project name in Discord status
 - Detects plugins (e.g., Serum, ValhallaDelay, FabFilter, etc.)
-- Special images for plugins (configurable)
+- Special images for plugins (configurable) [WORK IN PROGRESS]
 - Idle status when not using plugins
-- Supports custom buttons linking to websites (e.g., SoundCloud, GitHub, etc.)
+- Supports custom buttons linking to websites (e.g., SoundCloud, GitHub, etc.) [WORK IN PROGRESS]

 ## Requirements
 - Python 3.8+